Approaching Stanford 2012: Computing and Networking Resources

 For many questions, you will want to wait until you arrive on campus.
 Once on campus, your RCC is best suited to answer your questions and help you assess your computing needs.
 Keep in mind the best way to understand the computing environment at Stanford is to experience it firsthand.
 If you want to get a jump on things and do some independent research, start by visiting http://acomp.stanford.edu/students.

-he Stanford Bookstore (which is independent from the University) negotiates special pricing on computers, including the laptops highlighted below.
+The Stanford Bookstore (which is independent from the University) negotiates special pricing on computers, including the laptops highlighted below.
 If you're just looking to pick up a pre-configured laptop at a low price and not spend time on customization, you may want to consider one of these packages.
 We've highlighted a few below, based on what most students want these days.
-Several additional variations are available from Apple, Lenovo, HP and Acer.
+Several additional variations are available from Apple, Lenovo, Dell and Asus.

 These are, of course, not the only computers the Bookstore sells, and they sometimes run promotions with deeper discounts, especially from Admit Weekend through New Student Orientation.
 Regardless, you can purchase from the Bookstore in person and get instant gratification, or have them send it to you before you come to campus.